MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/administrative-settings-opt-in-newyammer.md

 If at any point you want to remove access to the toggle, select the first option, **Stay in Classic Yammer**.
 Here is what going back to this setting involves:

-- Users on the classic Yammer experience would no longer be able to see the toggle to opt into the new Yammer experience.
+- Users on the classic Yammer experience would no longer be able to see the toggle to opt into the new Yammer.
 - Users who are already opted into the new Yammer experience would stay opted in.
 But they will have the option to opt out of the new experience using the opt-out toggle.
-- Users can also continue to access new Yammer through direct links that are shared on apps outside of Yammer, such as Microsoft Outlook and Microsoft Teams or by directly typing the new Yammer URL in the address bar.
+- Users can also continue to access  new Yammer through direct links that are shared on apps outside of Yammer, such as Microsoft Outlook and Microsoft Teams, or by directly typing the new Yammer URL on the address bar.
 When they do this, they will encounter an opt-in dialog box prompting them to opt into the new Yammer experience.
 When they click **Let’s Go**, it opts in the user to the new experience.

     ![Meet the New Yammer dialog box](../media/yammer-preview-meet-new-yammer.png)